Trucking Company Liability

 A truck driver may be personally liable if he or she was an independent contractor or was acting outside the scope and course of employment at the time of a crash.

 The company can be liable for traffic accidents caused by that driver in one of a few ways.
 The first is, as previously mentioned, through the assertion of respondeat superior.
 This is Latin for “let the superior make answer.”

 Per this principle, employer is responsible for damages resulting from wrongful acts committed by employees or agents.
 This assumes, however, the actions were unintentional and committed within the scope and course of employment.
 The general idea is that certain wrongful conduct is likely to occur in the course of employer’s business, and that burden should be placed on the company – not the worker.

 But first, injured parties must prove the driver is an employee of the company rather than an independent contractor.
 Rather than hinging on the driver’s title, this involves a careful analysis of the extent of company control over driver’s activities.
 For example, if a driver pays for his own gas, uses his own truck, owns his own insurance, receives no employee benefits and is paid on a “per-route” basis, he’s likely to be considered an independent contractor.
 However, if the driver is more of a regular worker, is paid benefits and regular salary and is covered under company’s insurance, he’s likely to be an employee – even if the company disagrees.

 Acts occurring within the course and scope of employment are those that involve the work employee was hired to do and take into consideration the intent of employee and the nature, time and place of employee’s conduct.

-Other theories of liability on which carriers may be held accountable (depending on the circumstances) include:
+Other theories of liability on which carriers may be held accountable by our Fort Lauderdale attorneys (depending on the circumstances) include: